Lola Falana

 Loletha Elayne Falana or Loletha Elaine Falana (born September 11, 1942), better known by her stage name Lola Falana, is an American singer, dancer, and actress.
+She was nominated for the Tony Award for Best Actress in a Musical in 1975 for her performance as Edna Mae Sheridan in Doctor Jazz.

 Early life

 Lola Falana was born in Camden, New Jersey.
-She was the third of six children born to Bennett, a welder and Cleo Falana, a seamstress (1921–2010).
+She was the third of six children born to Bennett, a welder, and Cleo Falana, a seamstress (1921–2010).
 Falana's father, an Afro-Cuban, left his homeland of Cuba to serve in the U.S. Marine Corps, later becoming a welder shortly after meeting Falana's mother, who was African-American.
-By the age of three, Falana was dancing, and by age five she was singing in the church choir.
+By age 3, Falana was dancing, and by age 5, she was singing in the church choir.
 In 1952, Falana's family, which by this time included two more siblings, moved to Philadelphia, Pennsylvania.
-In the period she was in junior high school, Falana was already dancing in nightclubs to which she was escorted by her mother.
+In the period she was in junior high school, Falana was dancing in nightclubs to which she was escorted by her mother.
 Pursuing a musical career became so important to her that, against her parents' wishes, she dropped out of Germantown High School a few months before graduation and moved to New York City.